 The corporation tax system includes a number of measures that advantage UK members of qualifying groups, all of which are subject to anti-avoidance measures.

 Operating taxable profits and losses arising in the same period can usually be offset between UK resident 75% affiliates within a worldwide group.
-This extends to offsetting the UK profits attributed to a UK PE of a non-UK resident group member.
+This extends to offsetting the UK profits attributed to a UK PE of a non-UK resident group member, subject to additional requirements.
 There are some restrictions, primarily where one of the two companies is not an economic 75% subsidiary of the group or is subject to arrangements under which it might leave the group.

 Intra-group transfers of capital assets between UK companies, including UK PEs, are normally tax-free, though the definition of group for these purposes is slightly different than the definition of group relief for losses.
 This treatment is also extended to intra-group transfers of loan relationships, derivatives, and intangibles.
 There is generally a 'degrouping' charge if the transferee company leaves the group within six years.